-The school first opened in September 1959, the sixth of Henry Morris's village colleges, from which the worldwide community school movement developed.
-It is an 11-16 community comprehensive school, serving a large area of South Cambridgeshire.
-Most pupils are drawn from the traditional catchment area, which covers eleven local villages and eight primary schools.
+The College first opened in September 1959, the sixth of Henry Morris's village colleges, from which the worldwide community school movement developed.
+It is an 11 - 16 community comprehensive school, serving a large area of South Cambridgeshire.
+Most of the students are drawn from the traditional catchment area, which covers eleven local villages and eight primary schools.
 Its southern boundary extends to the Hertfordshire border and its northern almost to the city of Cambridge.
-In October 2011 we became an Academy and in September 2013 joined the Cam Academy Trust.